 Drip Edge Flashing

-Drip edge flashing is installed along the roof edges to help direct water into the gutters and away from the fascia boards.
-This helps reduce the chances of moisture damage and wood rot around the roof edge.
+Drip edge flashing runs along the roof edges and helps direct water into the gutters instead of behind the fascia boards.
+It also helps protect the roof edge from moisture damage and rot.

 Skylight Flashing